Easy Baked Boneless Chicken Thighs

 Ingredients and substitutes

-- Chicken - Today, I am using boneless skinless thighs because it is less messy and still stay so tender after baking.
+- Chicken – I am using boneless, skinless thighs today because they are less messy and still tender after baking.
 And yet, chicken legs work well too.
 You can also use this marinade to roast a butterflied whole chicken.

-- Mustard - I've used both grain and mustard paste of two varieties for flavor.
+- Mustard – I’ve used both grain and mustard paste of two varieties for flavor.
 However, you can use whatever you have on hand.
-You can also use 1 teaspoon of mustard powder.
+You can also use one teaspoon of mustard powder.

-- Ketchup - While you can use tomato paste, the tomato ketchup adds a nice sweet and sour flavor to the marinade.
+- Ketchup – While you can use tomato paste, tomato ketchup adds a nice sweet-and-sour flavor to the marinade.

-- Sriracha - Feel free to omit this, but I tell you a little bit of spice in this chicken, in combination with the brown sugar and zesty lemon, adds that little extra kick.
-Alternatively, you can also add some hot smoked or sweet smoked paprika.
+- Sriracha – Feel free to omit this, but I tell you a little bit of spice in this chicken, in combination with the brown sugar and zesty lemon, adds that little extra kick.
+Alternatively, you can add some hot-smoked or sweet-smoked paprika.

 - Oven – Preheat the oven at 425°F/ 220°C/ Gas Mark 7 for at least 10 minutes